 Symptom Problem Unit fails to start The sensor may not be connected or it is defective.
 With the probe disconnected, use an ohmmeter to measure the resistance between the probe wires.
-It should match the chart in Appendix B. If you read an OPEN or SHORT , replace the sensor.
-Fuse and/or circuit blows The unit has been mis-wired and may be permanently damaged.
-The fan cycles from full ON to full OFF with little or no modulation First turn OFF the power.
-Reapply power and confirm hard start operation.
+It should match the chart in Appendix B. If you read an OPEN or SHORT, replace the sensor.
+Fuse and/or circuit blows The unit has been miswired and may be permanently damaged.
+The fan cycles from full ON to full OFF with little or no modulation Turn OFF the control circuit power (24 VAC).
+Re-apply 24 VAC power and confirm hard start operation.
 Reduce the hard start period to the minimum setting required to accelerate the fan.
-Excessive hard starting causes large pressure drops by moving too much cold air over the condenser.
-Check position of heat pump select jumper.
+Excessive hard starting causes large pressure drops by running too much cold air over the condenser.
 Should the cycling persist, move the probe up several bends into the condenser to increase the sensitivity to condensing temperature.
+Adjust probe location.
 Fine tune cutout adjustment.
-The fan does not come on at all Measure the line voltage between LINE 1 and LINE 2 to confirm that the line voltage is present.
+The fan does not come on at all Using an AC voltmeter, measure the voltage between the 24 VAC terminals.
+It should read approximately 24 volts.
+Measure the line voltage between LINE 1 and LINE 2 to confirm that the line voltage is present.
 Remove the thermistor probe from the terminal block and measure its resistance at ambient temperature.
 Compare your reading at the appropriate temperature in Appendix B to see if the actual resistance approximates the listed value.
 Next, hold the probe in your hand and confirm that the resistance decreases.

-produce a higher fan RPM and decrease the head pressure.
+Place a temporary jumper across the S2 or S3 terminals.
+Fan should run at full speed.
+If it does, recheck probe connection and verify probe is operating correctly.
+The high pressure switch trips off Move the probe further into the condenser where the temperature is higher.
+This will produce a higher fan RPM and will decrease the head pressure.
 Fine adjust the cutout and hard start settings.
+Green and Yellow LEDs alternate Verify 24 VAC is available at the 24 VAC terminals.